-Vitamin K deficiency bleeding of the newborn (VKDB) refers to spontaneous bleeding in a newborn caused by a deficiency of vitamin K dependent coagulation factors.
+Vitamin K deficiency bleeding of the newborn (VKDB) refers to spontaneous bleeding in a newborn caused by a deficiency of vitamin K dependent-coagulation factors.
 As vitamin K does not cross the placental barrier, is not present in breast milk, and is not synthesized in the sterile gut of a newborn, vitamin K levels are low in all neonates.
-VKDB is rare in industrialized countries as most children receive a vitamin K injection at birth.
+VKDB is rare in industrialized countries because most children receive a vitamin K injection at birth.
 VKDB is categorized as early-onset (within 24 hours after birth), classic (within 4 weeks), or late-onset (between 2–8 months).
-Common sites of bleeding include intracranial, subgaleal, gastrointestinal, and nasal.
+Bleeding is usually intracranial, subgaleal, gastrointestinal, or nasal.
 Treatment is focused on managing the bleeding with, e.g., transfusions and restoring bleeding homeostasis by administering vitamin K.

 - Without prophylaxis: affects 0.25–2% of newborns